DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 ### Add JWT Bearer Authentication
 Now we will add JWT Bearer Authentication to the API's ASP.NET pipeline.
-We want to authenticate users of our API using the token that they were issued by the IdentityServer project.
+We want to authenticate users of our API using tokens issued by the IdentityServer project.
 To that end, we will add authentication middleware to the pipeline from the *Microsoft.AspNetCore.Authentication.JwtBearer* nuget package.
 This middleware will
 * Find and parse a JWT sent with incoming requests as an *Authorization: Bearer* header.
-* Validate the JWT's signature to ensure that the JWT was issued by a trusted issuer.
+* Validate the JWT's signature to ensure that it was issued by IdentityServer.
 * Validate that the JWT is not expired.

 Run this command in the *quickstart* directory to install the middleware